top of page

 “If a patient swallows this proprietary imaging agent, X-ray-like images will reveal inflamed tissue in which eosinophil major basic protein is deposited,”said Dr. Gleich.
 In addition to confirming that EoE is causing the pain, the image also will identify precisely where the affected tissue is in the esophagus, how much of the esophagus is affected and the level of severity of the disease.

-NexEos is pursuing 2 therapeutic programs targeting binding & neutralization of eMBP1 with the goal of reducing inflammation in a number of eosinophil mediated conditions.
+NexEos is pursuing several therapeutic programs targeting binding & neutralization of eMBP1 with the goal of reducing inflammation in a number of eosinophil mediated conditions.
 The diagnostic effort along with an array of in vitro and in vivo data in the scientific literature demonstrates binding of our agent to, and neutralization of, cytotoxic proteins.
-The NexEos therapeutics programs offer a strong probability of success in a number of therapeutic indications in what is a rapidly growing market, including atopic keratoconjunctivitis, EoE, chronic rhinosinusitis and others.
+The NexEos therapeutics programs offer a strong probability of success in a number of therapeutic indications, including the lead therapeutic in development for eosinophilic conjunctivitis (atopic keratoconjunctivitis, perennial allergic conjunctivitis, and vernal keratoconjunctivitis).

 bottom of page